Priceless Chef Tricks Every Home Cook Can Perfect

 Chef Maneet Chauhan from Chauhan Ale & Masala House in Nashville recommends flavoring your homemade popcorn with Cajun spices or smoked salt for a good kick.

 If you want your oven-baked sweet potato fries to come out a bit crunchy, chef Lynne Curry advises cutting them into thin strips, coating them in oil, and spacing them out evenly, without crowding them in your pan, before baking.

 Seasoned avocado toast

 Avocado toast is such an easy breakfast, lunch, or snack option, and you'll truly come back craving this tasty variation from Holly of Spend With Pennies, which involves rubbing the toast with garlic for a zestier taste.

-Chef Melissa d'Arabian's simple trick for sautéed vegetables, such as broccoli and asparagus, is to blanch or boil them briefly to achieve optimal firmness before sautéing them to add flavor.
+Chef Melissa d'Arabian's simple trick for sautéed vegetables, such as asparagus, is to blanch or boil them briefly to achieve optimal firmness before sautéing them to add flavor.

-If you love your brownies more chewy than cake-like, you have to try Alton Brown's go-to move of lowering their inner temperature halfway through baking.
+If you love your brownies more fudgy than cake-like, you have to try Alton Brown's go-to move of lowering their inner temperature halfway through baking.